I design logos and identities, neon signs, books, posters, menus, and t-shirts.

 I created a fresh, clean, upbeat logo and identity for Spry Dog Dog Training.
 I think the logo makes Spry Dog stand out from any other dog training business.
-The logo broadcasts that Spry Dog is high quality and individualized; positive and friendly.
-I designed a brochure, business cards, digital and paper stationery, and a powerpoint presentation template.
+It broadcasts that Spry Dog is high quality and individualized; positive and friendly.
+I also designed a brochure, business cards, digital and paper stationery, and a digital presentation template.
 I worked with the client to extend the identity to the website and to clothing including shirts and hats.